-HSBC credit cards offer generous rewards for different types of spenders.
-Whether you’re looking for a credit card that gives you cashback or a travel card that earns air miles and rewards, HSBC offers a broad range of benefits for different types of spenders.
+Whether you’re looking for a credit card that gives you cashback or one that earns air miles and rewards, HSBC has a broad range of benefits for different types of spenders.
 Vouchers and permanent annual fee waivers are just a few examples of the perks available from this card issuer.

-Find out which cards are on offer from HSBC and learn the eligibility requirements before applying.
+Read on to find out which cards are on offer from HSBC, and learn the eligibility requirements before applying.

 Types of HSBC credit cards